apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**COVID Map Shows States With Increased Hospital Admissions**
+**Capricorn Daily Horoscope Today, Oct 02, 2023 predicts growth and transformation**

-You can read more about it [here](https://www.newsweek.com/covid-map-shows-states-increased-hospital-admissions-1831156).
+You can read more about it [here](https://www.hindustantimes.com/astrology/horoscope/capricorn-daily-horoscope-today-oct-02-2023-predicts-growth-and-transformation-101696159926624.html).

 ## Requirements
 - Python 3.8